 Technical Stock Screener

 After you setup an Etrade Pro account, trading monitors, learn money management techniques such as how to scale into a trade, you need to learn how to use a stock screener.
 You need to know how to use a stock screener and what settings to put into the screener to get a list of stocks you can research further.
-I did a lesson on using the best stock screener here.

 Frequently Asked Questions about How To Start Stock Trading